ctyeong/CH-Rand/README.md

 Prepare a configuration file with the extension of `.yaml` to pass required hyper parameters, such as data path, learning rate, image size, and extras.
 Use `Configs/config.yaml` as a template to provide your own parameters if necessary.
 Some of the parameters are explained below:

-- `fc_feat`: Feature representations are extracted from the fully connected layer instead of the last convolutional layer during regular validations and tests.
+- `fc_feat`: Feature representations are extracted from the fully connected layer instead of the last convolutional layer during regular tests.
+- `n_neighbors`: Numbers of neighbors to use for distance calculation in regular tests.
 - `epoch_size`: One epoch consists of `epoch_size` batch updates as opposed to the traditional concept, where all training samples are involved per epoch.
 - `aug_mode`: One in {CH-Rand, CH-Perm, CH-Split} is usable, and read the paper above to learn how each works.
 - `portion`: [0., 1.] to determine proportionally how many pixels get affected by the predefined randomisation &mdash; i.e., 0: None and 1: All pixels.
 For 0<`portion`<1, pixels of similar intensities are selected once the input image has been converted to its grayscale version.